-Notes:: Understanding the WITH LOCK clause:: Syntax and behaviour: In table, aligned 1st column left, all rows top, and added periods to sentences in first two rows.
+Notes :: Understanding the WITH LOCK clause :: Syntax and behaviour: In table, aligned 1st column left, all rows top, and added periods to sentences in first two rows.

-License notice: Added Frank Ingermann as contributor.
-Copyright end year now 2010.
+License Notice: Added Frank Ingermann and Vlad Khorsun as contributors.
+(C) end year now 2010.